ktr03rtk/touring-log-service/frontend/README.md

 ## Purpose

-The frontend server pod is web server with react application.
+The frontend server pod is react application react web application server.
 User can upload photo, and view the touring log and related photo on map.

 ## Available Scripts